Dan J. Harkey

 • The property has a recorded notice of substandard condition against it.

 • The credit report showed that the borrower lived in the subject property.
-Still, the application said it was a rental to circumvent the Truth in Lending (TILA) consumer purpose vs. business purpose provision.
+Still, the application stated that it was a rental to circumvent the Truth in Lending (TILA) provision regarding consumer versus business purposes.

 • The borrower submitted a one-page statement of the purpose of the loan, describing the desire to start a business, which reflects a future and speculative enterprise.

 With the material facts discovered, the lender decided to decline the loan.
-The lender made a well-considered decision, writing a memo explaining its reasoning to the borrower's mortgage broker.
-The reasoning is self-evident: the borrower lives in the property, it is a disguised business purpose loan, it cannot make payments, and it would be a servicing nightmare.
-This transparent decision-making process ensures that all parties are fully informed and makes everyone feel knowledgeable about the situation.
-It is a key part of the mortgage process, instilling confidence in the lender's actions.
+The lender made a well-considered decision, writing a memo explaining its reasoning to the borrower’s mortgage broker.
+The reasoning is self-evident: the borrower lives in the property, it is a disguised business purpose loan, it cannot make payments, and it would be a nightmare to service.
+This transparent decision-making process ensures that all parties are fully informed, making everyone feel knowledgeable about the situation.
+It is a key part of the mortgage process, instilling confidence in the lender’s actions.

 Of course, if the borrower defaulted, he would have blamed his broker and the lender, stating that they told him to disguise the loan purpose and that they were at fault, not him.
 History tells us that a leopard does not change its spots; otherwise, due to the borrower’s poor credit history, giving him cash out will not solve the problems in the long run.
 No institutional lender would be willing to refinance and remove the private money lender.
 This situation could have led to a significant financial loss for all parties involved.

 This is where Snarky comes in.
 The mortgage broker was indignant that the loan was declined; this is a hard money equity loan, and the lender must not know what they are doing.
-The implication was that you wouldn't hear from me about future transactions.
-The broker was so desperate to make a fee that he overlooked accepted custom and practice and federal and state regulations of consumer purpose vs business purpose lending.
-The broker's role is crucial in the transaction.
-It's important to remember that they are responsible for adhering to regulations and acting in all parties' best interests.
+The implication was that you wouldn’t hear from me about future transactions.
+The broker was so desperate to generate a fee that he overlooked accepted customs and practices, as well as federal and state regulations regarding consumer versus business purpose lending.
+The broker’s role is crucial in the transaction.
+It is essential to remember that they are responsible for adhering to rules and acting in the best interests of all parties.

-Here lies the story, repeated daily in a lender's life.
-The broker forgot that he did not make an origination fee, and the lender did not either.
+Here lies the story, repeated daily in a lender’s life.
+The broker forgot that he had not made an origination fee, and the lender did not either.